 To establish the consolidated balance sheet, the actual resident reporting population must report statistical information related to their balance sheet on a monthly basis.
 Further information is required on a quarterly basis.
-The statistical information to be reported is further specified in Annex I to ECB Regulation No. ECB/1998/16.
+The statistical information to be reported is further specified in Annex I to Regulation ECB/2001/13.

-The relevant statistical data are collected by the NCBs, which must define the reporting procedures to be followed.
-ECB Regulation No. ECB/1998/16 does not prevent NCBs from collecting, from the actual reporting population, the statistical information necessary to fulfil the statistical requirements of the ECB as part of a broader statistical reporting framework which the NCBs establish under their own responsibility in accordance with Community or national law or established practice and which serves other statistical purposes.
-However, this should be without prejudice to the fulfilment of the statistical requirements set out in ECB Regulation No. ECB/1998/16.
+The relevant statistical data are collected by the national central banks, which must define the reporting procedures to be followed.
+Regulation ECB/2001/13 does not prevent national central banks from collecting, from the actual reporting population, the statistical information necessary to fulfil the statistical requirements of the ECB as part of a broader statistical reporting framework which the national central banks establish under their own responsibility in accordance with Community or national law or established practice and which serves other statistical purposes.
+However, this should be without prejudice to the fulfilment of the statistical requirements set out in Regulation ECB/2001/13.
 In specific cases, the ECB may rely on statistical information collected for such purposes to fulfil its requirements.

-The consequence of a derogation being granted by an NCB as defined above is that the small MFIs concerned are subject to reduced reporting obligations (implying, inter alia, only quarterly reporting) which are compulsory in the context of minimum reserves and are specified in Annex II to ECB Regulation No. ECB/1998/16.
-Requirements for those small MFIs that are not credit institutions are set out in Annex III to ECB Regulation No. ECB/1998/16.
+The consequence of a derogation being granted by a national central bank as defined above is that the small MFIs concerned are subject to reduced reporting obligations (implying, inter alia, only quarterly reporting) which are compulsory in the context of minimum reserves and are specified in Annex II to Regulation ECB/2001/13.
+Requirements for those small MFIs that are not credit institutions are set out in Annex III to said Regulation.
 However, MFIs which have been granted a derogation have the option of fulfilling the full reporting requirements.